Release month | Update type | Description |

 This destination supports dataset exports.
 For complete information on how to set up dataset exports, read the tutorials:

-When exporting audience data, Platform creates a .csv
+When exporting audience data, Experience Platform creates a .csv

 , parquet